The Perfume Girl - Fashion Perfumes and Fragrances

 Oscar de la Renta - Live in Love Perfume

 And then there is the romantic.
 Oscar de la Renta encourages women to quite simply "'live in love,' a wonderful sentiment that encompasses many things," including the name of his new perfume.
 The gold-edged labels on the Moorish bottles have the look of handmade paper gently affixed by someone who cares.
 With green, flowery notes of ginger orchid and lily of the valley, this is certainly something for Oscar's ladies.
 "You change your dress every day.
 I hope you don't change your perfume every day -- I hope it's a more intimate relationship, something that it yours," he says wistfully.
-"I want to walk into a room and there is a lingering smell -- and that smell is you." -- Love, Oscar: Live in Love.
+"I want to walk into a room and there is a lingering smell -- and that smell is you."

 (Brown, Sarah.
 "Beauty: Fragrance, Scent & Style."
 Vogue Sept.
 2011: 606-612.)